a-mannered-bird/innn-it-assignment/components/react-aria/README.md

 duplicated the full token block into all 53 CSS chunks, roughly 700 KB of repeated custom-property declarations.

-## Editing this directory

-Prefer not to.
-Anything project-specific belongs in `features/` or `app/`, composed from these primitives.

-Where an edit is unavoidable — keeping the repo's lint and type checks green, for instance — record it in the modifications list in [NOTICE](./NOTICE), as Apache-2.0 section 4(b) requires.

 ## Recovering a component

 Nothing has been deleted, but if a file is removed later it can be restored from